 Radiologic technologists are medical professionals who perform diagnostic imaging procedures like x-rays.
 They’re valuable members of a multidisciplinary health care team and contribute to high-quality patient care by taking the images doctors need to accurately diagnose bone fractures, other injuries, and conditions.

-For those interested in a rewarding first or second career where what they do matters and no two days are ever the same, consider these ten top reasons to attend a radiologic technology program.
+For those interested in a rewarding first or second career where what they do matters and no two days are ever the same, consider these ten top reasons to become a rad tech.

 Unlike radiologists who are medical doctors, radiologic technologists perform x-rays, but they don’t interpret them.
 They’re responsible for accurately positioning patients and ensuring that a quality film is produced as part of a collaboration with other professionals to provide the best health care possible for their patients.

 By harnessing the effects of light as electromagnetic radiation, radiologic technologists play a critical role in helping physicians see into the body without performing invasive procedures.